 10x at Hotels.com

-Note: You won’t be able to accrue elite nights or enjoy elite perks when booking through Hotels.com, but when you’re earning 10x points…it may not matter.
-This is especially true if you’ve already hit status, or you’re purchasing a room that includes breakfast or club level that would ordinarily be an elite benefit.
+Again: You won’t be able to accrue elite nights or enjoy elite perks when booking through Hotels.com, but when you’re earning 10x points…it may not matter.
+If you’ve already hit status, or you’re purchasing a room that includes breakfast or club level that would ordinarily be an elite benefit, then perhaps 10x is actually a better perk.

 You’ll also earn Hotels.com points – I think the double dip here and earn rate are a very compelling reason to keep this card in your wallet.